Hyundai-Kia-Connect/kia_uvo/README.md

 ## Supported services ##
 - update: get latest **cached** vehicle data
 - force_update: this will make a call to your vehicle to get its latest data, do not overuse this!
-- start_climate / stop_climate: I am not able to test this as I own an PHEV but looking for volunteers to help on this
+- start_climate / stop_climate: Starts the ICE engine in some regions or starts EV climate.
 - start_charge / stop_charge: You can control your charging using these services
 - set_charge_limits: You can control your charging capacity limits using this services (USA Kia Only)